Article

 • hasCredential certifications

-3. Service definitions with clear relationships
+3. Service and content definitions with clear relationships

-Services aren’t just landing page content.
+Services, courses, and publications aren’t just landing page content.
 They’re structured entities:

 • serviceType categorisation